 Familial chylomicronemia syndrome (FCS) is a rare, life-threatening disease.

 People with FCS have a genetic disorder that severely impairs the body’s ability to remove triglycerides (TGs) from the blood stream.
-This often causes people with FCS to have extremely high triglyceride levels, greater than 880 mg/dL or 10 mmol/L. Their blood may even appear fatty or milky after it is drawn due to this buildup of TGs.8
+This often causes people with FCS to have extremely high triglyceride levels, greater than 880 mg/dL or 10 mmol/L. Their blood may even appear fatty or milky in the lab after it is drawn due to this buildup of TGs.8

 Even a little fat in food can make someone with FCS ill.
 The condition leads to the build-up of triglyceride-containing particles called chylomicrons in the blood, which can cause inflammation of the pancreas, called acute pancreatitis.
-People with FCS have very high risk for pancreatitis and must severely restrict fats in their diet.38
+People with FCS have very high risk for pancreatitis and must carefully restrict fats in their diet.38

-Other names for FCS include8:
+Other names for FCS can include8:

 Familial Hyperlipidemia, Familial Hypertriglyceridemia, Lipoprotein Lipase Deficiency (LPLD), Fredrickson Type 1 Lipoproteinemia.